leahgibson/runlytics/README.md

 - Date automatically extracted from .fit file metadata
 - Filename format: `YYYYMMDD.csv` or `YYYYMMDD_base.csv`
 - Geographic filtering removes GPS coordinates from final output for privacy

+## base_analysis.py

+Framework for aerobic efficiency analysis of base runs.
+Code is specific to my analysis but easily adaptable.

+## banister_modeling.py

+Framework for applying Banister model to running data.

+## data_handling.py

+Functions for loading and handling of files generated using the CLI.